In the Philippines, it’s really unfortunate that financial education is not built into our school system.

 Maximizing your passive income

 Trust me when I say that you are your worst enemy.
-Self-control and money management skills are taught, they are developed.
+Self-control and money management skills are not gifts that anyone is born with, they are developed.
 And one of the mistakes that I’ve learned early on is that I let my emotions cloud my decision-making.

 Don’t be like me.
 Here are the tips on how you can maximize your passive income.